ricardoquesada/vchar64/README.md

 In no particular order:

+* MDI: copy & paste chars from one document to another one
 * Images support
    * Import images and convert them to charset + color
 * Tilemap editor (similar to CharPad but with Tiled look & feel)